 Adaptability – many regular folks will immediately point out the essence of being situationally aware, at least algorithm-wise, when it comes to evaluating chatbot responses.
 So even if the responses are artificially coded (one by one), if the communication method is adequately varied, then the chatbot is considered “smart” enough.

 Understands Needs and Wants – on a related note to personalization, one very highly evaluated criteria in determining the smartest chatbot is its ability to analyze what the user actually needs.
 This is as opposed to what is apparently being asked at that time.
-Knowing the difference provides multiple classification-related benefits, though most notably for the assessment of high-probability leads on the designer side.
+Knowing the difference provides multiple classification-related benefits, though most notably for assessing high-probability leads on the designer side.

 Attention to Detail – simply referred to as the strategic use of all user-related information when either deciding on an action or suggesting actions.
 For example, the smartest chatbot for this criteria might be capable of seamlessly combining transaction histories with regional profiles to create very specifically targeted recommendations.